 Kinakobo: Classic Japanese Kinako Candy Sticks

-When I think of Dagashi treats made with Kinako soy flour, what comes to my mind right away is “Kinako-Bo (きなこ棒: literally Kinako Stick)”, which I picked up today for this blog article.
+When Japanese people think of Dagashi treats made with Kinako soy flour, what comes to many is probably Kinakobo (きなこ棒: meaning Kinako Stick), which I picked up today for this blog article.

-The Kinako stick is like a mix of Mizuame candy and roasted soybean flour so you can easily cut it into pieces with your hands.
+The Kinako candy stick is like a mix of Mizuame and roasted soy flour, so you can easily cut it into pieces with your hands.

-As I mentioned above, Kinakobo is such a simple Kinako candy that it is quite easy to make.
-So last, let me introduce an easy recipe from the popular Japanese recipe site, Cookpad.com.
+As mentioned above, Kinakobo is such a simple thing that the candy is also easy to make.
+And last, let me introduce a recipe from the Japanese site Cookpad.com.

 |Kinako soybean flour||100 grams|

 |Toothpick||About 20 sticks|

 - First, put the honey in a bowl and microwave it for 2 minutes.